 Corrosion of Magnesium and Magnesium-Base Alloys

 This article begins with a discussion on the environmental factors that induce corrosion in magnesium alloys.
 It reviews the factors that determine the severity of different forms of localized corrosion, namely, galvanic corrosion, corrosion fatigue, and stress-corrosion.
-The article discusses the corrosion protection in magnesium assemblies and the protective coating systems used in corrosion protection practices.
-The protection schemes for specific applications and production of novel magnesium alloys with improved corrosion resistance are also described.
-The article concludes with a discussion on corrosion of bulk vapor-deposited alloys and magnesium-matrix composites.
+The article discusses corrosion protection in magnesium assemblies and the protective coating systems used in corrosion protection practices.
+Protection schemes for specific applications and the production of novel magnesium alloys with improved corrosion resistance are also reviewed.
+The article concludes with a discussion on the corrosion of bulk vapor-deposited alloys and magnesium-matrix composites.

 Barbara A. Shaw, Ryan C. Wolfe, Corrosion of Magnesium and Magnesium-Base Alloys, Corrosion: Materials, Vol 13B, ASM Handbook, Edited By Stephen D. Cramer, Bernard S. Covino, Jr., ASM International, 2005, p 205–227, https://doi.org/10.31399/asm.hb.v13b.a0003820